myelintek/documentation/user/lab.rst

         :width: 600

     .. note::
-        You could provide multiple parameter values deliminated by commas.
+        You could provide multiple parameter values delimited by commas.

-#) Click on the *Submit* menuitem to submit the experiments as *jobs*.
+#) Click on the *Submit* menu item to submit the experiments as *jobs*.

     .. image:: /_static/imgs/user/lab/tune_parms_2.png
         :width: 600